shadabahmed/shadabahmed.github.io/_posts/2017-10-18-bst-inorder-sucessor.md

 Getting back to blogging after a long time.
 Whatever be the reasons, just want to share a quick insight I had yesterday.

 Finding an in-order successor to a BST node is a pretty popular problem.
 While trying to think of it, I realized I could create a more elegant solution than what I could find online.
-I don't know if similar solutions exist but here it is anyway (explanation within the comments):
+I don't know if similar solutions exist but here is a ruby implementation anyway (explanation within the comments):

 ```ruby
 # let's quickly create a tree